VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 An aggregate, in the DDD approach, represents a consistency boundary.
-Therefore, the first model with two aggregates, and the third model with two aggregates and a workflow will involve two transactions: one when the system persists the new **Order** aggregate, and one when the system persists the updated **SeatsAvailability** aggregate.
+Therefore, the first model with two aggregates, and the third model with two aggregates and a workflow will involve two transactions: one when the system persists the new **Order** aggregate and one when the system persists the updated **SeatsAvailability** aggregate.

 To ensure the consistency of the system when a registrant creates an